Thomas Law (1756–1834): Career in Washington, DC

 Law built several buildings in DC, including a hotel and other properties along New Jersey Avenue, SE, and invested in others.
 He bought land down to Buzzard's Point, an area along the East Branch of the Potomac, and established some commercial businesses there, including a sugar mill.
 Because of his commercial background, he thought that area along the waterfront and canal in which he invested would rapidly develop.
 But early development in the city was concentrated around the White House and Capitol, the center of its political life, and the Greenleaf syndicate's failure would also deeply affect his finances, and cause litigation.
 Over time, Law assumed a prominent role in the city's social, political, and economic life, becoming known as an energetic, if somewhat eccentric, promoter of his adopted country.
 He published poetry, and moral philosophy.
 He helped found the first theater in the nation's capital, a dancing society, and a learned society called the Columbian Institute for the Promotion of Arts and Sciences.

-After the War of 1812, in which Washington had suffered burning by the British, Law led an effort to retain the national capital there.
+Following the War of 1812, in which Washington was occupied and partially burnt by British forces in 1814, Law led an effort to retain the national capital there.
 He directed construction of a temporary Capitol, so Congress would have a place to meet, and to thwart some who proposed moving the national capital elsewhere.
 Law continued to invest in real estate holdings in the Southwest and Southeast parts of the city.

-His son John Law served with United States forces in the War of 1812; he had become a lawyer.
+His son John Law served on the American side in the War of 1812; he had become a lawyer.
 John Law also served as a local legislator.
 Both sons became involved in business affairs with their father.
 John Law also went out to the Illinois Territory to work for a period, scouting for land and development opportunities.